mbarzeev/pedalboard/packages/media-loader/README.md

 </MediaLoader>
 ```

+## The loadingStrategy prop
+The loadingStrategy prop is a function which defines how we would like to trigger the load for our wrapped media.
+It receives 2 arguments - An array of the media element refs and the `loadMedia` function.
+When you call the loadMedia function with a given ref it will load the associated media for it, whether it is an image, video or audio.

 📽️ [Watch the result](./docs/assets/images-animation.mp4)

 Check out the **FAQ** below for more details

 ## Storybook
-You can also see more example with their code in the project's [Storybook](https://65f0a7c612ec612e3b7b2059-pqygczjhcu.chromatic.com/)
+You can also see more example with their code in the project's online [Storybook](https://65f0a7c612ec612e3b7b2059-pqygczjhcu.chromatic.com/).
+If you wish to run Storybook locally, clone the project, install the dependencies and run `yarn storybook`

 ## FAQ